Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Each key contains:

-• Client Secret → A private secret used to authenticate
+• API Key → A unique token used to authenticate requests

-⚠️ The client secret is shown only once when the key is created.
+⚠️ The API key is shown only once when created.

 You must store it securely — Authenta does not display it again.